 Hydroelectric Projects

-The Cannelton plant diverts water from the existing U.S. Army Corps of Engineers Cannelton Locks and Dam through bulb turbines.
+The Cannelton plant diverts water from the existing U.S. Army Corps of Engineers Cannelton Locks and Dam utilizing three 29.3-MW bulb turbines.
 The site includes an intake approach channel, a reinforced concrete powerhouse and a tailrace channel.
 The powerhouse contains three horizontal bulb-type turbine and generating units.

 The plant reached full commercial operation in June 2016.

-The Smithland Hydroelectric Plant is a 76 MW run-of-the-river hydroelectric power plant providing renewable generation to the region.
-The plant is located near Smithland, Kentucky.
+Located on the Kentucky shore of the Smithland Locks and Dam on the Ohio River near Smithland, Kentucky, the Smithland Hydroelectric Plant is a 76-MW run-of-the-river hydroelectric power plant providing renewable generation to the region.

-The Smithland plant diverts water from the existing U.S. Army Corps Smithland Locks and Dam through bulb turbines.
+The plant diverts water from the existing U.S. Army Corps of the Smithland Locks and Dam using three 25.3-MW bulb turbines.
 The site includes an intake approach channel, a reinforced concrete powerhouse and a tailrace channel.
-The powerhouse houses three horizontal bulb-type turbine and generating units.
-A 2-mile-long 161 kV transmission line interconnection connects the plant to MISO.

-The Smithland Hydroelectric Plant is located approximately 62 river miles upstream of the confluence of the Ohio and Mississippi rivers, in Livingston County, Ky.
-The plant is on the Kentucky side of the Ohio River, on the opposite shore of the locks.
+The Smithland Hydroelectric Plant is located approximately 62 river miles upstream of the confluence of the Ohio and Mississippi rivers, in Livingston County, Kentucky.

-The Willow Island plant diverts water from the existing U.S. Army Corps of Engineers Willow Island Locks and Dam through bulb turbines.
-The site includes an intake approach channel, a reinforced concrete powerhouse and a tailrace channel.
-The powerhouse includes two horizontal bulb-type turbine and generating units with an estimated total capacity of 44 MW.
+The Willow Island plant diverts water from the existing U.S. Army Corps of Engineers Willow Island Locks and Dam, using two 22-MW turbines.
+The site, located approximately 162 river miles downstream of Point Bridge, Pittsburgh, includes an intake approach channel, a reinforced concrete powerhouse and a tailrace channel.
+The powerhouse includes two horizontal bulb-type turbines and generating units.

-The plant reached full commercial operational in February 2016.
+The plant reached full commercial operation in February 2016.

 Greenup